davidmoten/rxjava-extras-java-8/README.md

         // g is the stream of bytes for one connection
          // accumulate the byte[] into one byte[] .transform(Bytes.collect())
-         // if any error occurred with the stream then emit nothing
+         // if any error occurs then emit nothing for this connection
-         // and complete this connections stream (which will release its
-         // entry from the internal map maintained by groupBy).
-         // We don't emit an error because it would should down all
+         // and complete.
+We don't emit an error because it would
-         // other connections as well.
+         // shut down all other connections as well.
          .onErrorResumeNext(Observable.empty())
          // print the byte array message for one connection
          // to the console as a string